RashedSifat/RashedSifat/README.md

 - 👋 Hi, I’m @RashedSifat
 - 👀 I’m interested in coding, travelling.
-- 🌱 I’m currently MATLAB.
+- 🌱 I’m currently learning MATLAB.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me: me.sifat@live.com